STAR: SocioTechnical Approach to Red Teaming Language Models: STAR: SocioTechnical Approach to Red teaming

-We first obtain annotator reasoning for their judgment on whether the model violated a rule.
-When two annotators' ratings significantly diverge (by two or more steps on the four-step Likert scale), their dialogue and reasoning are presented to a third annotator, acting as an arbitrator.
+We ask both annotators to provide reasoning alongside their judgment on whether the model violated a rule.
+If the two annotators' ratings significantly diverge (by two or more steps on the four-step Likert scale), their dialogue and reasoning are presented to a third annotator, acting as an arbitrator.
 This arbitrator provides an additional rating and explanation, with all three annotations retained.
 This process uncovers annotator thinking and allows the arbitrator to weigh different perspectives for a more comprehensive judgment.
 The arbitrator is subject to the same expert- and demographic matching logic as annotators.